eslieh/alexa/README.md

 │   └── user_data.db        # SQLite database for storing user information
-├── models.py               # This is where all the actions of ORM happends ├── create_tables.py        # this file is excecuted once during the installation to create tables ├── actions.py              # This is where all the actions of database comminication take place ├── wake.mp3                # Wake-up sound file
+├── models.py               # This is where all the actions of ORM happends ├── create_tables.py        # this file is excecuted once during the installation to create tables ├── delete_tables.py        # this file is excecuted to delete all records in the tables ├── actions.py              # This is where all the actions of database comminication take place ├── wake.mp3                # Wake-up sound file
 └── README.md               # List of project dependencies